xen-troops/xen-troops.github.io/process/process.md

 ### One-line description AKA header

 Header should be short but comprehensive.
-Its length is limited to 65 characters in most cases.
+Its length is limited to 72 characters in most cases (size of one line in github).
 But this is more than enough.
 Do not use overly generic descriptions.
 "Add a new feature" is a bad description because it tells almost nothing about a commit. "libxl: add "grant_usage" parameter for virtio disk devices" is the great description because it clearly states what is goes in the patch.

 Use imperative mood when describing the change.
 Like you are commanding codebase to change.
 When in doubt, do `git log --oneline`